-- Net water requirement as consumed by the VTC, measured in m3/m2/year and m3/user/year. - % of water recycled. - Quantity of water harvested, in m3/year. - Quantity of raw aggregates consumed for the construction of the buildings, measured in m3. - Quantity of cement consumed for the construction of the buildings, measured in m3. - Quantity of raw iron ore consumed for the construction of the building, measured in tons. - Quantity of raw stone extracted from quarries, in m3. - Water drainage, pollution and treatment: - Treatment quantity: % of grey and black waters treated. - Treatment performance: Biochemical Oxygen Demand, measured in mg/litre.
+- Net water requirement as consumed by the users of the building, measured in m3/m2/year and m3/user/year, - % of water recycled, - Quantity of water harvested, in m3/year, - Water drainage, pollution and treatment: - Treatment quantity: % of grey and black waters treated. - Treatment performance: Biochemical Oxygen Demand, measured in mg/litre.

-Solid waste:
+Lot 4 - Solid waste:

-- Waste generation rate: amount of waste generated per unit of floor area, measured in $kg/m^2/year$ and kg/user/year (or $m^3/m^3/year$ and $m^3/user/year$). - Recycling rate: the percentage of waste that is diverted from landfill through recycling or composting, measured in %.
+- Waste generation rate: amount of waste generated per unit of floor area, measured in kg/m2/year and kg/user/year (or m3/m3/year and m3/user/year). - Recycling rate: the percentage of waste that is diverted from landfill through recycling or composting, measured in %.